digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/overview/building-applications.rst

 order to maximize upgradability and minimize the impact of incremental changes to your application or Daml Finance.

-The following picture shows a suggested architecture that minimizes undesireable coupling and optimizes for upgradability of your application:
+The following picture shows a suggested architecture that minimizes undesirable coupling and optimizes for upgradability of your application:

 .. image:: ../images/application_architecture.png